Tom Pursglove

-Thomas Christopher John Pursglove (born 5 November 1988) is a British politician serving as Minister of State for Disabled People, Health and Work.
-He served as Minister of State for Immigration from September 2022 to October 2022.
-He served as Minister of State for Crime and Policing from July 2022 to September.
-A member of the Conservative Party, he has been the Member of Parliament (MP) for Corby since May 2015.
-Aged 26 at the time of his election, he was the youngest Conservative MP.
+Thomas Christopher John Pursglove (born 5 November 1988) is a British Conservative Party politician who served as Minister of State for Legal Migration and the Border from December 2023 to July 2024.
+A member of the Conservative Party, he was the Member of Parliament (MP) for Corby from May 2015 until 2024 when he was defeated.

+Pursglove has previously served as Minister of State for Disabled People, Health and Work, Minister of State for Immigration, and Minister of State for Crime and Policing.
+Aged 26 at the time of his election, he was the youngest Conservative MP of the 2015–17 Parliament.

 Early life and career

-Pursglove was born in Kettering on 5 November 1988.
-He was educated at Sir Christopher Hatton School, a state comprehensive school in the market town of Wellingborough in Northamptonshire, where he grew up, and graduated from Queen Mary University of London in 2010 with a politics degree.
+Pursglove was born in Kettering on 5 November 1988, and grew up in Wellingborough.
+He was educated at Sir Christopher Hatton School, a state comprehensive school in Wellingborough, and graduated from Queen Mary University of London in 2010 with a politics degree.

 In 2007, at the age of 18, Pursglove became the youngest councillor in the country when he was elected for Croyland Ward on Wellingborough Borough Council.
-The election saw the Conservative Party extend their dominance in Wellingborough, winning 30 of the 36 posts available and notably seeing three teenagers elected.
+The election saw the Conservative Party extend their dominance in Wellingborough, winning 30 of the 36 posts available.
 Pursglove was re-elected in 2011, but did not stand again in 2015.

-In addition to his role as a councillor, he worked as a parliamentary assistant to the Conservative MP for Daventry Chris Heaton-Harris and worked with the Conservative MP for Wellingborough Peter Bone.
+In addition to his role as a councillor, Pursglove worked as a parliamentary assistant to the Conservative MP for Daventry Chris Heaton-Harris and worked with the Conservative MP for Wellingborough Peter Bone.
 Prior to being elected as an MP, Pursglove was deputy chairman of the Wellingborough Conservative Association.